UD-Math-Data-Science-1/notes/regression/logistic.md

 # Logistic regression

-Logistic regression is, somewhat paradoxically, most often used for classification rather than a regression problem.
-In the case of **binary logistic regression**, the labels of each instance is either 0 or 1, but the regressor predicts a real number between zero and one.
-This value is typically interpreted as the probability of observing a 1, and then a threshold is chosen to quantize the output to 0 or 1.
+Logistic regression is, somewhat paradoxically, often used for binary classification.
+We assume that the value of each training example is either 0 or 1, and the regressor predicts a real number between zero and one.
+This value is typically interpreted as the probability of observing a 1.
+If classification is the goal, a threshold is chosen to binarize the output to 0 or 1.
+However, the original probabilistic information might be valuable as a way to quantify confidence in the predictions.

 ## Logistic and logit functions